Korean Payment Etiquette: The Small Gesture Most Tourists Never Notice

 I thought my worries would be practical.
 Transit cards.
 Apps.
 Maps that made sense only after you were already lost.
 I noticed my planning was heavy with routes and light on people.

 I realized I had prepared to move, not to interact.
 I saved restaurants but not gestures.
-I pinned cafes but not manners.
+I pinned cafés but not manners.
+Even small moments like payment quietly carry cultural expectations — and the way payments work in Korea involves more than just which card to use.

 Guidebooks mention etiquette in passing, as if it's a footnote.
 I noticed I skimmed those lines, confident I would adjust naturally.